mikegeyser/bbd-escape-voting/README.md

     - Enable the camera interface on the pi
     - Bridge eth0 and wlan0 (Some module devices refuse to use WiFi if they cannot access internet)

+### 4) Clone
+- You can now clone the SD card image to speed up setting up multiple devices

 ## Usage
 ### General
 - On boot a hotspot will be created with the SSID defined in `configs/hostapd.conf`